ghga-de/ghga-metadata-schema/docs/schema_markdown/phenotypic_features.md

 # Slot: phenotypic_features

 The phenotypic feature concepts that the entity is associated with at the time of retrieval from the organism.
-Typically, the phenotypic feature is captured using a concept from Human Phenotype Ontology.
-E.g., 'HP:0100244' indicates that the Individual the Biospecimen was extracted from exhibits 'Fibrosarcoma' as one of its phenotype.
+The Phenotypic Feature is captured using a concept from the Human Phenotype Ontology.

 URI: [GHGA:phenotypic_features](https://w3id.org/GHGA/phenotypic_features)